-Jack-fruit is widely eaten as a fruit in southern parts of India.
-When eaten as a fruit, it’s the ripe sweet Jack fruit, which has pale to bright yellow pulp and a sweet taste with strong fragrance.
+Jackfruit is widely eaten as a fruit in southern parts of India.
+When eaten as a fruit, it’s the ripe sweet Jackfruit, which has pale to a bright yellow pulp and a sweet taste with strong fragrance.

-To make this very simple yet very tasty recipe, we need to take a slice (a thick one) of the Jack fruit.
-Make sure it is from the center of the fruit for if taken from either end, it will be difficult to slice and a lot of it goes waste while carving out pieces.
+Make sure it is from the centre of the fruit for if taken from either end, it will be difficult to slice and a lot of it goes waste while carving out pieces.

-* Dum – It is a method of cooking (simmering) in yogurt over medium heat.
+* Dum – It is a method of cooking (simmering) in yoghurt over medium heat.

 Difficulty Level: Medium